How conversion values work in SKAN 4.0

 3️⃣ You receive a fine-grained conversion value if the count of installs generated by the campaign is high enough to access detailed attribution data without compromising crowd anonymity.
 You can only receive fine-grained conversion values in the first postback, and it’s only available for data tiers 2 and 3.

-6. What will happen to SKAN’s infamous randomized timer?
+6. What happened to SKAN’s infamous randomized timer?

-Postback delivery times are changing in SKAdNetwork: randomized timers are now shorter for the first postback and longer for postbacks number 1 and 2.
+Postback delivery times changed in SKAdNetwork 4.0: randomized timers are now shorter for the first postback and longer for postbacks number 1 and 2.
 Postback 1 corresponds to the first conversion window (0-2 days).
 After this window ends, the postback will be sent within the following 24-48 hours.
 For the second and third postbacks, the random delay is longer, taking between 24-144 hours.

 The latest Apple documentation introduced a new change that allows advertisers to “lock” and send a conversion value before the conversion window ends.
 This method can be used on any or all conversion windows, and it can help advertisers get conversion values earlier.